-and describes the tunneling of an excited electron through a strongly suppressed triangular potential barrier, analogous to photon-assisted Fowler-Nordheim tunneling.
-The effective photon order $n=E_{\rm{gap}} d_{\rm{gap}}/\omega$ is given by the same expression as for the low bias case.
+Eq.~\eqref{eq:Transport_FN} describes the tunneling of an excited electron through a strongly suppressed triangular potential barrier, analogous to photon-assisted Fowler--Nordheim tunneling.
+The effective photon order $n=E_{\rm{g}} d_{\rm{gap}}/\omega$ is given by the same expression as for the low bias case.

-Eq.~\eqref{eq:Transport_En} and Eq.~\eqref{eq:Transport_FN} are obtained for the optical field acting as small perturbation.
-When $E_{\rm{gap}}$ increases such that $\zeta < 1$, the imaginary time $\text{Im}[t_{\rm{L}}]$ becomes dominant so that the transition of an electron from a bound state to a laser-driven state (Volkov state) determine the optically induced transport across the gap (Figure~\ref{fig:fig_zeta}b,c).
-In this situation, the Keldysh parameter $\gamma$ allows to distinguish between the multiphoton absorption and optical field emission regimes.
+Eq.~\eqref{eq:Transport_En} and Eq.~\eqref{eq:Transport_FN} are obtained for an optical field acting as small perturbation.
+When $E_{\rm{g}}$ increases such that $\zeta < 1$, the imaginary time $\text{Im}[t_{\rm{L}}]$ becomes dominant so that the transition of an electron from a bound state to a laser-driven state (Volkov state) determines the optically induced transport across the gap (Figure~\ref{fig:fig_zeta}b,c).
+In this situation, the Keldysh parameter $\gamma$ allows for distinguishing between the multiphoton absorption and optical field emission regimes.

 \textbf{(2)} $\zeta < 1$, $\gamma\gg1$.
 In this regime, the electron can be directly excited from the bound state to a Volkov state via multiphoton absorption (see Figure~\ref{fig:fig_zeta}b).
 The electron transfer probability is given by: